AdaRoseCannon/webvr/view-source.md

 E.g. A model bus only needs one chair which can then be reused and attatched to the bus again and again.

-This is good because each model is expensive but reusing it is cheap.
+This is good because each unique model is expensive but reusing it is cheap.

 The example behind me is just a more elaborate version of the last slide.